Integration with your app

 npm i @merkur/integration-react core-js --save

 You can use your own application stack to make the API call for widgetProperties.
 You then pass widgetProperties from the API call result to MerkurWidget.
-The component then automatically generates div container with appropriate selector (currently onl id and className are supported), based on the one defined in widget properties and takes care of all the hard work for you.
+The component then automatically generates div container with appropriate selector (currently only id and className are supported), based on the one defined in widget properties and takes care of all the hard work for you.

 import React from 'react';